nntrn/bookstand/docs/_annotations/bookmarked.md

 modified: 2022-12-07T01:21:11Z
 tags: "biographies"
 slug: bookmarked
+description: "Book annotations for Bookmarked by Wendy W. Fairey"
 ---

 *  But I am Nick Carraway as well, awed by Gatsby but able to judge him; the level-headed spectator, who ultimately turns away from a gaudy world to seek something else, a more solid if more ordinary existence